CODE OF CONDUCT

 4. Loan appraisal and terms/conditions

 • Loan applications shall be assessed in accordance with the Company’s credit appraisal process and policies.
-The client shall be advised of the outcome of the credit appraisal (approval/rejection) within the period for appraising the loan application indicated in the acknowledgment to loan application, in the vernacular language or a language understood by the Client.
+The customer shall be advised of the outcome of the credit appraisal (approval/rejection) within the period, for appraising the loan application indicated in the acknowledgment to loan application

-• The Company shall enter into an agreement indicating the amount of loan sanctioned,annualised rate of interest applicable, schedule of charges along with the terms and conditions with the client.
-A copy of the said agreement along with schedule(s) and annexure(s) to the agreement will be provided to the client in the language opted by the client.
+• The Company shall enter into an agreement indicating the amount of loan sanctioned, annualised rate of interest applicable, summary of key fact statement, schedule of charges along with the terms and conditions with the customer.
+A copy of the said agreement along with schedule(s) and annexure(s) to the agreement will be provided to the customer.

 • When penal charges are levied for non-compliance with the material terms and conditions of sanctioned loan, it shall be in compliance with the guidelines issued by RBI from time to time.